Juvenile charged with Attempted Murder for recent shooting - NewsBreak

 PEORIA, Ill. – A Peoria man is in custody after he allegedly shot another man in the hand late Thursday morning.
 That’s the latest in a shooting incident we first told you about then.
 Police say it started as an argument around 11:30 Thursday morning on Joan Court...

-BLOOMINGTON – Two juveniles are being tried as adults for allegedly stealing 25 guns from a Bloomington sporting goods store in December of last year, with one of the stolen firearms being used to shoot a 13-year-old boy in Peoria.
-Earlier this week, 14-year-old Antwan Freeman appeared in adult...
+BLOOMINGTON (25 News Now) - Two juveniles are being tried as adults for allegedly stealing 25 guns from a Bloomington sporting goods store in December of last year, with one of the stolen firearms being used to shoot a 13-year-old boy in Peoria.
+Earlier this week, 14-year-old Antwan Freeman appeared...

 1470 WMBD